We have a variety of public car parks for workplace parking or somewhere to park while shopping in Bedford town centre.

 Late night parking

 Allhallows multi-storey, Lurke Street and River Street multi-storey car parks are open 24 hours 7 days a week.
-Lurke Street offers free parking from 6pm to 6am.
+Lurke Street and Allhallows car parks offer free parking from 6pm to 6am.

-To encourage shoppers and support local business, parking is free for up to 2 hours in all town centre multi-storey and surface car parks on Saturdays.
+Parking is now free for up to 2 hours in all town centre multi-storey and surface car parks on Saturdays.
 This does not apply to on-street parking.

 - Allhallows multi-storey car park